The Five Buddha Ring

 what happened to him.
 Or they wouldn't say.

-Jack touched his finger, felt the circle dent
+I touched my finger, felt the circle dent

 where the ring had been for more than two years: